eduard0sa/MORPHEUS-ENGINE-DB-11IF/README.md

 The database structure is currently hosted in Azure Cloud Services, aimed for colaborative work and ease of access on different devices.
 The Azure instance can be accessed via Azure Cloud Services app, or using SSMS interface (SQL SERVER MANAGEMENT STUDIO).

+### Data Visualization
+We've also set up a PowerBI Dashboard for table data visualization (graphs for scientific data, statistics, etc...)

 ### A little bit of history
 One day...
 Mars stuff